wkumari/draft-wkumari-dnsop-extended-error/README.md

    IP addresses outside the network, blacklisted IP addresses, local policy, etc.

 4.19.
+Extended DNS Error Code 18 - Filtered

+   An authoritative or recursive resolver that receives a query from a client that had requested certain domains be filtered can annotate its REFUSED message with this code.
+Functionally, this amounts to "you asked us to filter domains like this one."

-Extended DNS Error Code 18 - Stale Answer
+4.20.
+Extended DNS Error Code 19 - Stale Answer

    The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached NXDOMAIN answer instead of answering with an error.
 This is typically caused by problems on authoritative side, possibly as result of a DoS attack.

-4.20.
-Extended DNS Error Code 19 - Lame

-   An authoritative server that receives a query (with the RD bit clear) for a domain for which it is not authoritative SHOULD include this EDE code in the SERVFAIL response.
-A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED response.